Perineal Massage Overview

 What exercises help stretch the perineum?

 Apart from perineal massage, Kegel exercises, deep squats, Valsalva maneuver, and child’s pose (a yoga position) helps prepare the perineum for childbirth.
+Read more about perineal exercises in pregnancy.

 Are there medical devices for self-massaging the perineum?